Qehbr/Fish-Classification-DS-Project/README.md

 We conducted experiments to assess how quickly models learn the dataset.
 ResNet18 demonstrated the best performance in terms of fast learning.
 ![image](https://github.com/Qehbr/Fish-Classification-DS-Project/assets/49615282/e671e95b-9fe4-459a-a6f1-0aac1871a65c)

-## Files
-All files contain proper documantation, overview:
-### Classes
-* CNN_Fish - model for fish classification
-* FishDataset - dataset class to retrieve images
-### Model Train and Testing
-* train - train the model using K-Fold cross validation
-* utils - functionf for reading and train/test splitting of data
-### Pretrained Models
-* model_architectures_main - main for using pretrained models as classifiers of images
-* model_architectures_train_test - train,test,validate pretrained models
-* model_architectures_utils.py - getters for different models and classifiers
-### Classifiers with Feature Extractor models
-* feature_extractor_main - main for using pretrained models as feature extractor